 Enter your details into the solar panel calculator to see how your location, roof tilt, and roof direction impacts solar panel production.

 The main advantage of installing solar panels in Mississippi is that the state receives a lot of sun daily.
 This means a system here will produce more electricity than a system would in some other parts of the US.
-There is a net metering law in place that requires investor-owned utilities to provide compensation for excess energy that solar systems send to the grid.
+There are also distributed geenration rules in place that require investor-owned utilities to provide compensation for excess energy that solar systems send to the grid.

 The disadvantage of installing solar panels is the lack of a renewable portfolio standard in the state, thereby reducing the pressure on utilities to create solar incentives.
-Although Mississippi does have a net metering policy, it does not require utilities to give their customers the full retail value for excess energy; which means less savings for you.
+Mississippi does not require utilities to give their customers the full retail value for excess energy, which means less savings for you.

 This solar calculator requires you to input your address, utility company, your average monthly power spend - it tells you: